Glasses: Later developments

 The American scientist Benjamin Franklin, who had both myopia and presbyopia, invented bifocals.
 Historians have from time to time produced evidence to suggest that others may have preceded him in the invention; however, a correspondence between George Whatley and John Fenno, editor of The Gazette of the United States, suggested that Franklin had indeed invented bifocals, and perhaps 50 years earlier than had been originally thought.
 The first lenses for correcting astigmatism were designed by the British astronomer George Airy in 1825.

 Over time, the construction of frames for glasses also evolved.
 Early eyepieces were designed to be either held in place by hand or by exerting pressure on the nose (pince-nez).
 Girolamo Savonarola suggested that eyepieces could be held in place by a ribbon passed over the wearer's head, this in turn secured by the weight of a hat.
 The modern style of glasses, held by temples passing over the ears, was developed sometime before 1727, possibly by the British optician Edward Scarlett.
 These designs were not immediately successful, however, and various styles with attached handles such as "scissors-glasses" and lorgnettes were also fashionable from the second half of the 18th century and into the early 19th century.

 In the early 20th century, Moritz von Rohr and Zeiss (with the assistance of H. Boegehold and A. Sonnefeld) developed the Zeiss Punktal spherical point-focus lenses that dominated the eyeglass lens field for many years.
 In 2008, Joshua Silver designed eyewear with adjustable corrective glasses.
 They work by using a built-in syringe to pump a silicone solution into a flexible lens.

-Despite the increasing popularity of contact lenses and laser corrective eye surgery, glasses remain very common, as their technology has improved.
+Despite the popularity of contact lenses and laser corrective eye surgery, glasses remain very common, as their technology has improved.
 For instance, it is now possible to purchase frames made of special memory metal alloys that return to their correct shape after being bent.
 Other frames have spring-loaded hinges.
 Either of these designs offer dramatically better ability to withstand the stresses of daily wear and the occasional accident.
 Modern frames are also often made from strong, lightweight materials such as titanium alloys, which were not available in earlier times.